ELQ-300

 ELQ-300 is an experimental antimalarial medication.
 It is the first entry in a new class of antimalarials known as 4-quinolone-3-diarylethers.

 ELQ-300 acts as an inhibitor of the mitochondrial cytochrome bc_{1} complex (complex III in the electron transport chain) - A mechanism shared with some of the most potent fungicides known, the strobilurins.
 In preclinical studies with mice, ELQ-300 was found to be highly active against Plasmodium falciparum and Plasmodium vivax at all life cycle stages that play a role in the transmission of malaria, and to have good oral bioavailability.

+Due to issues with crystallization, ELQ-300 was turned into a prodrug known as ELQ-331.
+ELQ-331 and two other similar drug candidates are currently in development.